Court Security Officer Employment

 Candidates must pass a physical agility test, a medical examination (including drug test) and a psychological examination.

 Candidates will complete a Will County Sheriff's Office application.
 Candidates will then be required to complete a personal history questionnaire, the physical requirements as set forth above as well as submit to and successfully pass an in-depth background investigation and a polygraph examination.
 Candidates will be interviewed by a panel consisting of personnel from the Will County Sheriff's Office and representatives from the Chief Judge's Office.
 Candidates selected for employment must complete an 18-month probationary period during which probationary employees will be required to pass a weapons qualification test and a field training program.
-Only full-time Court Security Officers must establish residency in Will County within 2 years from date of appointment.
+You must be an Illinois resident to be hired.

 Individuals wishing to apply can download and complete the following application and mail their application with requested supporting documentation (copy of Driver's License, copy of FOID card, and copy of your State of Illinois Law Enforcement or Corrections Certificate) to: